hatzard/osTicket-Compose/README.md

 I have created this composed with the following versions (up to date by the time of creation):

-MySQL: 5.5.62 (Min required)
+- MySQL: 5.5.62 (min required)
-OSTicket: 1.17.3 (latest version)
+- OSTicket: 1.17.3 (latest version available at this time)
-PHP Version 8.0 Apache (min required for this version as well)
+- PHP Version 8.0 Apache (min required for this version as well)

 # Usage